Hamza-ye/personal_expenses_app/README.md

 ## Getting Started

-This project is tracking weekly personal expenses built for Android and IOS using Flutter.
+This project is for tracking weekly personal expenses, built for Android and IOS using Flutter.
-My First App using Flutter, in which I will learn flutter step by step and add to it more and more features as I learn.
+My First step in learning Flutter journey, in which I will learn flutter and add to it more and more features as I learn.